Military drafted in to under-pressure NHS boards in Scotland

 - Published

-The Scottish government has requested military back-up for NHS Lanarkshire and NHS Borders to relieve pressure ahead of the winter period.
+The military will be drafted in to hospitals in Lanarkshire and the Borders to relieve pressure ahead of the winter.

+A total of 86 personnel will be deployed - 63 to NHS Lanarkshire and 23 to NHS Borders - ranging from nurses, medics, general troops and drivers.

+Support personnel will be from the navy but the medically qualified staff will be from the Army.

-All will be working in areas like A&E.
+All will be working in areas like accident and emergency.

-He said this was because of Covid admissions and a backlog in care built up over the course of the pandemic.
+Health Secretary Humza Yousaf said the NHS was experiencing "significant pressure" because of Covid admissions and a backlog in care built up over the course of the pandemic.

 "In the NHS Borders and NHS Lanarkshire areas, staff shortages because of Covid-19 are affecting bed capacity," he added.